 “We’re most proud of that one,” says Neilson.
 “That beer that won GABF was a production batch we sold as normal… It wasn’t a specialty [beer].
 We didn’t brew it all together in a room and tweak.
 We just took it off the line as fresh as we could get.
 It was just our production team making delicious beer.”

 The cloudy flagship leverages high-quality wheat for a bold, clean, citrusy, floral beer.
 One that’s perfect with a wedge of lemon on the rim.
-In fact, the lemon is a defining characteristic for this hefeweizen.
+In fact, the lemon is a defining characteristic of this hefeweizen.

 Learn more